(1) This section relates to transactions entered into at an undervalue; and a person enters into such a transaction with another person if—

 (b) he enters into a transaction with the other in consideration of marriage [or the formation of a civil partnership]; or

-(c) he enters into a transaction with the other for a consideration the value of which, in money or money's worth, is significantly less than the value,
+(c) he enters into a transaction with the other for a consideration the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.